abend0c1/da/README.md

 ## FUNCTION

 The DA rexx procedure disassembles the AMBLIST output that you are currently editing with ISPF/EDIT.

+This can be very handy for mainframe sites that have somehow lost the source code to an important executable.
+All you need to do is run the DA edit macro against the output from an AMBLIST module listing of the executable.
+It is an iterative process, but at the end of the day you will have an assembler source file that, when assembled, should recreate the executable load module.
+With some effort it should also be possible to reconstruct an equivalent high level language (COBOL, PLI, etc) source file from the assembly language source.

 *   If DA is invoked outside of the ISPF editor then it will generate and edit an AMBLIST job that you can